IowaDave/avr-dx/_posts/2024-05-06-evsys-blinking-without-thinking.md

 If you think about it, interrupts carry a signal from a peripheral to the CPU.
 The CPU jumps right away to a block of code called an interrupt service routine (ISR).
 The code in an ISR certainly can control other parts of the device.

+In that way, an interrupt is a particular kind of event.

-The difference is that events route signals directly from one place to another without involving the CPU or an ISR.
-Some kinds of signals, called "asymmetric events", can travel and take effect actually faster than the CPU can execute even a single code instruction.
+The difference is that events can target other peripherals rather than the CPU.
+They route signals directly from one place to another, bypassing the CPU.
+The target peripheral can be configured to take a definite action upon receiving the event.

+Some kinds of signals, called "asymmetric events", can trigger the targeted actions actually faster than the CPU can execute even a single code instruction.

-Through events, peripherals can be configured to communicate amongst themselves and initiate tasks without waiting for the CPU to tell them what to do.
+Through events, peripherals can communicate amongst themselves and initiate coordinated tasks without waiting for the CPU to tell them what to do.

 All of that, and one more thing.
 Events may require less code to set up, compared to interrupts and ISRs.